The three classes, Japan 101, 102, and 103, can be taken in any order.

 RJC Academy equips Christians to effectively reach Japanese for Christ.

 To train and network Japanese and English speakers to effectively minister to Japanese.

 Christians who have a burden for the evangelization of Japanese people

-In each class there will be reading, lectures, papers or reports, consultation, and ministry experience.
-There will also be a progressive emphasis on learning to work with strategic local, regional, national, and international partners in order to leverage opportunities and resources.
+In each class there will be readings, lectures, papers or reports, consultation, and ministry experience.
 There will be a clear beginning and an end to the program.
-As the program develops we hope to offer courses with credit- and not-for-credit options.
-Courses may be offered in cooperation with external partner institutions.